wendell916/FortiOS/README.md

 *  Lan interface-The internal network of the company
 *  Wan interface- Internet provided by the isp

-# Configuring of interface via cli
+# Configuring of interfaces via cli
 We are going to configure the interfaces of the lan interface on port 1 and configure the wan interface on port 2,Use the following commands to edit them successfully
 ```````````
 config system interface